ThaoMy44/Pacman_Game_DSA/README.md

   <p align="center">
     An online game created with HTML, CSS, Javascript for Algorithm & Data Structures course in International University - VNUHCM!
     <br />
+    This project was implemented by: Doan Vo Thao My - ITDSIU22138
     <br />
   </p>
 </div>